rayoub/rupee/README.md

 data/ecod/pdb/     | parsed pdb files based on ecod definitions data/upload/       | directory used for temporary storage of uploaded pdb files

+__NOTE: DO NOT EXTRACT THE DOWNLOADED ARCHIVE FILES UNLESS EXPLICITY STATED__

 First, the data/pdb/ local directory has to be populated with files downloaded from the wwpdb FTP site.
 If using FileZilla, you should set the connection timeout to at least 1000 seconds in the Edit-Settings dialog.
 Click the data/pdb/ local directory to select the destination for the files.